gjstirling/CV/README.md

 ### Leadership

 Whilst working as a staff trainer for Whistler Blackcomb, I led training to introduce new skills to staff and highlighting safe working practices.
-These sessions allowed me to assert staff understood the concepts and could teach them to clients unsupervised.
+These sessions allowed me to ensure staff understood the concepts and could teach them to clients unsupervised.

 By delivering the content confidently and clearly I was able to help others learn new skills.
 I was also conscious to digest differing concerns and provide knowledgeable alternatives.
 Coaching staff allowed me to understand how to collaborate better with others.